opendocsg/slw-judgments-backfill/2018_SGHC_67/report.md

 **_The law on possession of a controlled drug for the purpose of trafficking_**

-54     In _Masoud Rahimi bin Mehrzad v PP and another appeal_ [2017] 1 SLR 257 at [28], the Court of Appeal noted that the elements of the offence of possession of a controlled drug for the purpose of trafficking are as follows:
+54     In _Masoud Rahimi bin Mehrzad v PP and another appeal_ <span class="citation">[2017] 1 SLR 257</span> at [28], the Court of Appeal noted that the elements of the offence of possession of a controlled drug for the purpose of trafficking are as follows:

  (a) Possession of a controlled drug – which may be proved or presumed pursuant to s 18(1) of the MDA.